The <harmony> element

 Parent elements: <measure> (partwise)<part> (timewise)

-The harmony type represents harmony analysis, including chord symbols in popular music as well as functional harmony analysis in classical music.
+The <harmony> element represents harmony analysis, including chord symbols in popular music as well as functional harmony analysis in classical music.

 Content